openjdm/openjdm.github.io/book/mental_accounting.md

 to Spotify.
-While individuals may budget expenditures to reduce spending (i.e. setting a maximum on a certain type of goods), being mindful of small expenses to ensure booking and posting of all expenses is necessary for effective execution of reducing spending.
+While individuals may budget expenditures to reduce spending (i.e. setting a maximum on a certain type of goods), being mindful of small expenses to ensure booking and posting of all expenses is necessary for effective reduction of spending.

 Wealth is often automatically placed into different accounts.
 People have different spending habits for different wealth accounts, and